<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <hr />

-<p>The post <a href="https://thoughtsaboutgod.com/blog/john-grant_mountaintop">A Mountaintop Experience</a> can be found at <a href="https://thoughtsaboutgod.com">Thoughts about God</a>.</p>
+<p>The post <a href="https://thoughtsaboutgod.com/blog/john-grant_mountaintop/">A Mountaintop Experience</a> appeared first on <a href="https://thoughtsaboutgod.com">Thoughts About God</a>.</p>

 ]]></content:encoded>